-While internet resources like YouTube and Instagram are certainly valuable tools, Smith warns of the lack of total legitimacy.
+While internet resources like YouTube and Instagram are certainly valuable tools, Smith says there are some limits to online videos.
 “YouTube is a really great resource, but learning off of YouTube and then actually understanding how to correctly shape and shade and apply to someone’s face—there is such a difference,” she says.
 “The YouTube world is so vast.
 It’s still a really great resource, but there is refinement that you need, and that is harder to get from YouTube.”

 Whether or not to join the makeup artists union depends, like most things, on what exactly you hope to do with your career.
 If you want to be a makeup artist working mainly in the realm of fashion, joining the union will not be super beneficial.
 However, if you want to work in film and television, the union is definitely worth considering for a number of reasons, but chief among them is the insular stability and union assurance.
 “Before I was in the union I was like, ‘I can’t have kids, I can’t work in this industry, I can’t own a home,’ ” Smith says.
 “Now I have not only the stability of knowing I’m getting work, but the stability of knowing I have my brothers and sisters backing me in the union.”

 Because the union is such a backbone of the industry, it’s unsurprising that gaining membership is a somewhat arduous process with multiple steps, which Smith spells out for us below: